Boris Vannikov

-Boris Lvovich Vannikov (Бори́с Льво́вич Ва́нников; 26 August 1897 – 22 February 1962), was a Soviet politician and a political commissar of Azerbaijani Jewish origin who was one of the senior program managers in the Soviet program of nuclear weapons.
+Boris Lvovich Vannikov (Бори́с Льво́вич Ва́нников; 26 August 1897 – 22 February 1962), was a Soviet politician and a political commissar who was one of the senior program managers in the Soviet program of nuclear weapons.

 Biography

 Boris Vannikov was born in Baku in Azerbaijan into the Jewish family that was employed in the petroleum industry.
 Insight in his early life is provided by the biographical accounts written by Russian engineer, Boris Chertok, who noted that Vannikov followed his father's footstep to work in the petroleum industry but later found work as a railroad construction worker and as locksmith.
 Chertok, nonetheless, described him as "quite energetic, typically Jewish in appearance, sometimes rudely cynical, sometimes very blunt, and friendly and amicable when necessary... [with] quite exceptional organizational skills."

 At age 20, Vannikov joined the Communist Party of the Soviet Union and was its devout follower who engaged in the revolutionary politics as his role as an inspector in the People's Commissariat.
 According to the Russian-language Wikipedia, Vannikov studied technical subjects in the Bauman School when he moved to Moscow in 1920.
 It is uncleared if he ever received a diploma from Bauman School or even in school in Baku.
 During this time, the Russian Communist Party appointed him as the political commissar in the Red Army while he also filled his role as a plant manager at the Tula Arms Plant between 1933–36.

 In December 1937, Vannikov was appointed as a People's Commissioner for Defense Industry until January 1939 when he moved as a People's Commissar for Armament from January 1939 till 7 June 1941 when he was dismissed and condemned to death "failing to carry out his duties."
 The sentence was never carried out due to the Germany launching a large-scale invasion of the eastern Soviet Union on 22 June 1941.
 Vannikov was released on 25 July 1941 and then appointed People's Commissar for Ammunition, a post he held from February 1942 until June 1946.
 Two of his siblings died during fighting in the Great Patriotic War of 1941-1945.